I0-OVI/Studying/book/Evaluating.md

 4. Interesting Relationship
 For P and R, R grows while the value of P declines.
 If we want to increase the value of P, many restrict rules should be set to filter out actual negative samples.
 Simultaneously, some positive labelled samples would not be qualified which leads the value of FN increase.
 As the result, P increase but R decrease.
 The principle is similar when increasing the value of R. To make sure we choose as many positive labelled samples as possible.
 Many negative samples would be chosen due to the lower criteria.
 ### Terms
-For many of us, we always heard that XXX model could be overfitting or underfitting if we make some mistakes on the parameters.
+For many of us, we always heard that XXX model could be **overfitting** or **underfitting** if we make some mistakes on the parameters.
 What does these terms mean?
 The following graph could fully illustrate this.
-If one model is under fitting, many of the samples would not be correctly predicted.
+If one model is **underfitting**, many of the samples would not be correctly predicted.
 The model is too simple to capture the pattern of the data resulting in high error on training and testing.
-As for an overfitting model, every single sample is well predicted.
+As for an **overfitting** model, every single sample is well predicted.
 But it even learned every noise and abnormal samples.
 So, it have poor performance when predicting on new data.
 ![image](./picture/overfitting&underfitting.png){width=80%}